 Sure, one of the batteries is poor and it doesn’t pump out the claimed 900 lumen, but this thing is brutally bright and has real potential.

 Let’s be clear…from a photography perspective, it’s too bright and harsh to shine directly at anything or anybody.
-So, you need to use a lighting modifier to defuse it or use it in conjunction with a reflector.
+So, you need to use a lighting modifier to diffuse it or use it in conjunction with a reflector.

 If you’re a regular Lightism subscriber, you’ll recall I recently made a light from plumbers pipe and glowsticks for another article.
 Well, if you constructed one yourself what you’ve already made is an exact fit for the LED Flashlight, so you need to do, well, nothing!